Title

 (6) Intoxicating Substance Retailing.
 The sale or offer for sale of any Intoxicating Substance to a consumer.

 (9) Intoxicating Substance.
-Any Hemp Product or Kratom Product.
+Any Intoxicating Hemp Product or Kratom Product.

 (11) Kratom Product.
-Any intermediate or final product that is intended for human or animal use through any means of application or administration, such as inhalation, ingestion, or topical application, and contains in any form mitragynine or 7 hydroxymitragynine that is:
+Any intermediate or final product that is intended for human or animal use through any means of application or administration, such as inhalation or ingestion, and contains in any form mitragynine or 7 hydroxymitragynine that is:

 (a) derived from any part of Mitragyna speciosa plant, including the seeds thereof and all derivatives, extracts, alkaloids, isomers, and compounds, whether growing or not;